 Maybe it is a strange choice, in these days of fabulous luxury, to embrace an elemental way of life close to the earth.
-Surely only a lunatic would choose to abandon modernity’s comforts and conveniences in favour of a life steeped in nature’s raw juices, right?
+Surely only a lunatic would choose to abandon modernity’s conveniences in favour of a life steeped in nature’s raw juices, right?

 Simplicity?
 We’ve just spent thousands of years emerging from that irksome state.
 Why return?